JavaScript Essentials 2 Course Completion – JSE2 Final Test Exam Answers Full 100% 2025

 Explanation:

-in JavaScript stores unique values.
+A Set in JavaScript stores unique values.
 Let’s analyze the code:

 The final set contents are: